PrincePandey1/Drum-Kit/README.md

 # Drum-Kit
-Link of the Project: <Link ref = 'https://princepandey1.github.io/Drum-Kit/' alt = "Drumkit'/>
+Link of the Project: https://princepandey1.github.io/Drum-Kit